WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 - Performing group by's on Int, Double or numerical fields or String fields that have a high number of unique values is not recommended.

-- It is recommended to pass a `TrackingId` header with a valid UUID in the request payload; this allows for easier debugging by support teams in case of any issue.
+- It is recommended to pass a `TrackingId` header with a valid UUID in the request payload, For example - `007bfe3b-a257-4caa-9882-fbd710cc671e`;this allows for easier debugging by support teams in case of any issue.

 ## Sample Usecases and queries